brendanconnolly/BlogPosts/Testing1_why_code.md

 Testing: Why this Tester Learned to Code
 ========================================

-Where I first started testing, it was essentially all manual testers.
+Where I first started testing, it was essentially all "manual testers".
 Much of the work fell into what James Bach and Michael Bolton would refer to as checks rather than tests.<cite>[1]</cite> The team was the quality guardian.
 The last line of defense before software could be released onto the world.
 The relationship between QA and Development was rocky at best.
 What automated checking existed was brittle, out of date, and difficult to maintain.
 Tools were